manuel3053/wt_music_playlist_2025/docs/src/sections/sql.typ

 == Overview

-The project requirements slightly change from `pure_html` and `js`, where the latter requires the playlist to support custom ordering the tracks -- this is achieved by adding an optional position column in `track` and a custom order flag in `playlist`
+The project requirements slightly change from `pure_html` and `js`, where the latter requires the playlist to support custom ordering the tracks -- this is achieved by adding an optional position column in `playlist_tracks` and a custom order flag in `playlist`

 In both scenarios, the schema is the same.